DDoS attacks use networks of machines linked to the Internet.

 DDoS traffic takes various forms on the contemporary Internet.
 From unspoofable single-source assaults to complicated and adaptive multi-vector attacks, the traffic can be designed in multiple ways.

-To resist multiple trajectories of a multi-vector DDoS assault, you’ll need a range of techniques.
+You’ll need various techniques to resist multiple trajectories of a multi-vector DDoS assault.

 In general, the more complicated the assault, the more difficult it will be to distinguish attack traffic from regular traffic- The attacker’s purpose is to fit in as many as possible, rendering mitigation methods ineffective.